Security Documentation Does Have A Life Cycle

 - DSP only subscription ($1,300/yr)

 Upgrade Pricing specific to the NIST 800-171 Compliance Program (NCP)

-Clients who purchase the NIST 800-171 Compliance Program (NCP) can subscribe to product updates.
-Starting in January 2020, the first year of NCP product updates will be included in the purchase of the NCP.
-Following that first year, clients have a choice between two (2) ways to update the NCP:
+Clients who purchase the NIST 800-171 Compliance Program (NCP) can subscribe to NCP updates ($800/yr) when the first year of updates expires.
+The first year of NCP product updates is included in the purchase of the NCP and following that first year, clients have a choice between two (2) ways to update the NCP:

-- An annual subscription service ($750/year) that provides the client with the most current versions of the NCP as changes to NIST 800-171 and CMMC are released, including errata; or
+- An annual subscription service ($800/year) that provides the client with the most current versions of the NCP as changes to NIST 800-171 and CMMC are released, including errata; or

 - Utilize the existing non-subscription upgrade model where a client would pay 50% of MSRP for the NCP when they want to upgrade.

 It takes our staff time to keep current on these changes and we need to cover our costs so that we can continue to offer these quality products.
 For minor updates to mapping spreadsheets, we do not charge for those.